GLOBAL MARKETS-Dollar, bond yields up on strong U.S. data; Wall St dips

 * Wall Street falls ahead of Trump inauguration

-* Graphic: World FX rates in 2017 tmsnrt.rs/2egbfVh (Updates to U.S. market close, adds commentary)
+* Graphic: World FX rates in 2017 tmsnrt.rs/2egbfVh (Updates to late afternoon, adds commentary)

 By Sinead Carew

-NEW YORK, Jan 19 The dollar and U.S. Treasury yields gained on Thursday after a batch of solid economic data, while Wall Street indexes slipped as investors held back a day ahead of the inauguration of President-elect Donald Trump.
+NEW YORK, Jan 19 The dollar and U.S. Treasury yields gained on Thursday after a batch of solid U.S. economic data, while U.S. shares slipped as investors remained cautious ahead of the inauguration of President-elect Donald Trump on Friday.

 Oil futures rallied from one-week lows after the International Energy Agency said crude markets were tightening.
 The S&P 500's energy index, however, traded lower.

-Benchmark 10-year U.S. Treasury notes fell 23/32 in price to yield 2.47 percent, up from 2.39 percent late on Wednesday.
-The yields reached as high as 2.496 percent, the highest since Jan.
-3, and have jumped from a low of 2.31 percent on Tuesday.
-Data showed U.S. homebuilding rebounded in December and the number of Americans filing for unemployment benefits unexpectedly fell last week to a near 43-year low.
+Benchmark 10-year Treasury notes fell 27/32 in price to yield 2.49 percent, up from 2.39 percent late on Wednesday.
+Yields had hit their highest since Jan.
+3 after data showed U.S. homebuilding rebounded in December and the number of Americans filing for unemployment benefits unexpectedly fell last week to a near 43-year low.

-Investors were also reacting to comments by Federal Reserve Chief Janet Yellen a day ago signaling a path of steady interest rate increases, taken as a sign of economic strength.
+But the data was not enough to embolden U.S. equity investors, who were holding fire ahead of the inauguration as they wait to see if Trump will carry through on pro-business promises such as tax cuts, fiscal stimulus and lighter regulation that had sent stocks soaring after the election.

-But the data was not enough to embolden U.S. equity investors, who were wary as they waited to see if Trump acts on pro-business promises such as tax cuts, fiscal stimulus and lighter regulation that had sent the S&P 500 up 5.8 percent since Nov.
-8, one of the strongest transitions in history.
+"We may give Trump the benefit of doubt in the first hundred days," said Sam Stovall, chief investment strategist at CFRA Research.
+"But unless we see some legislation being passed through Congress, this hype might turn into gripe and end up being a trigger for the digestion of gains."

-"There's been a lot of positive news priced into the market so it's taking a break on the equities side," said Wade Balliet, Chief Investment Strategist, Bank of the West, based in Denver who said investors are "getting nervous trying to piece together what the policies will be."
+Trading in European equities and the euro was choppy after ECB President Mario Draghi reaffirmed interest rates would stay at current or lower levels for an extended period and that the central bank was ready to increase or extend bond purchases if the outlook worsens.

-Investors shouldn't expect clarity from the inauguration speech but would hope for signals in coming weeks, Balliet said.
+The FTSEurofirst 300 index of European companies closed down 0.12 percent after falling as much as 0.4 percent earlier in the session.

-Trading in European equities and the euro was choppy after ECB President Mario Draghi said interest rates would stay at current or lower levels for an extended period and the ECB would increase or extend bond purchases if the outlook worsens.
+Gold was down 0.2 percent on track for his second day of declines after falling as much as 0.7 percent.

-Gold was up 0.1 percent after falling as much as 0.7 percent earlier in the day.
-It is on track for a 4.6 percent gain for the month as many investors have sought a safe haven.
+(Additional reporting by Karen Brettell and Dion Rabouin in New York, Patrick Graham and Kit Rees in London, Lisa Twaronite in Tokyo; Editing by Larry King and Meredith Mazzilli)

-(Additional reporting by Karen Brettell and Dion Rabouin in New York, Patrick Graham and Kit Rees in London and Lisa Twaronite in Tokyo; Editing by Meredith Mazzilli and James Dalgleish)
+* Aerie Pharmaceuticals - on May 25, co entered into controlled equity offering sales agreement with Cantor Fitzgerald & Co. - SEC filing

 * Hotel Casino Management Inc reports 5.77 percent stake in Eldorado Resorts Inc as on May 23, 2017 - SEC filing